droyo/blog/content/9P/parsing.md

 The construction of `Twrite` and `Rread` messages during parsing is worth repeating here:

-		// dot contains the currently read bytes for this message, up to size m := Twrite{msg: dot}
+		// dot contains the currently read bytes for
+		// this message, up to size
+		m := Twrite{msg: dot}

-		// even though we may not have read the whole message, because
+		// even though we may not have read the
+		// whole message, because of the
-		// of the representation we've chosen, we can still call methods on it count := m.Count()
+		// representation we've chosen, we can
+		// still call methods on it.
+		count := m.Count()

 		buffered := dot[23:]